Services for Students

-You are required to submit a thesis for examination after your period of registered study and before the conclusion of the thesis-pending period.
+You are required to submit a thesis for examination after your period of registered study and before the conclusion of the thesis pending period.

-The thesis must be the result of the your own work, done mainly while you were registered as a student of this University.
+Your thesis should be submitted to the Nottingham ePrints service and must be the result of your own work, done mainly while you were registered as a researcher of this university.
+Student Services will work with your supervisors in preparing the thesis to be sent for examination.

 Word count